Struct neko::pty::Display

 fn erase_left_line(&mut self, pos: usize)

-erase the current line from the previous '\n'
+The method erase_left_line erase the current line from the previous '\n'

 to the cursor